GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 It provides a precise overview of the functioning of #acr("RIR") estimation techniques and related concepts.
 Srivastava's main contribution is training a deep neural network to estimate the room acoustic parameters.
 The acoustic pipeline has been developed explicitly for this project and is built around the _Bidirectional Sound Transport_ algorithm by Cao et al. @cao_interactive_2016.
-This chapter will detail the literature on acoustic reverberation simulators and overview existing software solutions.
+This chapter will detail the literature on acoustic reverberation simulators and provide an overview of existing software solutions.

-*Conclusion.*
 In conclusion, simulation is a key component in many scientific domains, especially in robotics and deep reinforcement learning.
 It allows for scaling experiments and iterating rapidly on research ideas without relying on costly and time-consuming physical infrastructure.
 However, simulation has trade-offs that should be carefully considered when developing software platforms.